josejuansanchez/josejuansanchez.github.io/research/index.md

 ### Education

-PhD.
-Student in Computer Science at the [University of Almería](http://www.ual.es), Spain.
+PhD in Computer Science from the [University of Almería](http://www.ual.es), Spain.
-M.Sc. in Advanced Computing Techniques at the [University of Almería](http://www.ual.es), Spain.
+MSc in Advanced Computing Techniques from the [University of Almería](http://www.ual.es), Spain.
-B.Sc. in Computer Science at the [University of Almería](http://www.ual.es), Spain.
+BSc in Computer Science from the [University of Almería](http://www.ual.es), Spain.

 ### Research group